Common problems

 Where our duties are put in front of our personal needs for long periods of time, we are candidates for fatigue.
 Long term fatigue can end in burnout.
 The original definition of burnout comes from Herbert Freudenberger (1980) who named an associated cluster of symptoms, including emotional exhaustion, pessimism, low energy, negative attitudes, constant dissatisfaction as well as an incapacity to ‘connect’ with others and positively relate.

-For me, burnout assistance provides objectivity, strategy and support.
-I would look at why the burnout progressed in the first place exploring systemic issues at work and home.
-In addition I would assist insight to develop as to why a person let it get this far.
-Furthermore I would provide support and guidance for a person to develop tailored (situationally appropriate) strategies and durable skills that assist to prevent future burnout episodes.
+For me, initial burnout assistance must provide objectivity, strategy and support.
+I would look at why the burnout progressed in the first place, exploring systemic issues at work, at home and in your past.
+In addition, I would assist insight developing and curiosity around why a person let it get this far.
+I would challenge as well as support a person to explore the paradoxical ‘pay-offs’ for pushing oneself beyond gentler limits.
+Furthermore I would provide support and guidance for a person to develop tailored (situationally appropriate) strategies and durable skills and insights that assist to prevent future burnout episodes.
+(Click link in title for more information on burnout)

 Stress and anxiety

 Stress is a normal part of life.
 In small quantities, stress is good — it can motivate you and help you be more productive.
-However, too much stress, or a strong response to stress, is harmful.
-It can set you up for general poor health as well as specific physical or psychological illnesses like infection, heart disease, or depression.
+However, too much stress, or a strong negative response to stress, is harmful.
+It can set you up for general poor health as well as specific physical or psychological illnesses like infection, heart disease, chronic relationship dysfunction or depression.

-Challenging relationships and workplaces can lead to chronic stress, as can major life events, such as death of a parent, loss of livelihood, migration, war, disaster or persecution.
+Challenging relationships and workplaces can lead to chronic stress, as can major life events, such as death of a parent, loss of (or threat to) livelihood, migration, war, disaster or persecution.
 Health issues can underly major stress as well, such as major illness or surgery, over-active thyroid, low blood sugar, chronic pain, and post-accident rehabilitation challenges.
 Persistent and unrelenting stress often leads to chronic anxiety and unhealthy ‘coping’ behaviours such as overuse of alcohol or drugs.
+I have spent considerable time working with population sub-groups who are particularly stressed (migrants, separating couples, refugees, trauma victims, retrenched workers, chronic pain sufferers).

-Counselling for stress, engages, refines and extends individuals’ existing skills and capacities, to optimise adaptive responses to stressful scenarios in life.
+Counselling for stress, is no one-trick method.
+Managing stress also challenges, refines and extends individuals’ existing skills and capacities, to optimise more adaptive responses to stressful scenarios in life.
 This process has it’s beginnings, working phase and ending.
 Starting with fact gathering; the person telling their story and the counsellor enquiring about additional elements (e.g. earlier stress scenarios, level of support outside of counselling, what has been tried before).
+Next, taking a ‘Whole Person Psychology’ approach, a person’s core assumptions about life, core values, central motivators, lifestyle choices and challenges (diet, sleep, exercise, community and friendship interactions, spirituality/philosophy, intimate world, physical/psychological age’n’stage issues are all examined and reflected in the safe, yet exacting context of professional counselling.

-No single counselling journey is the same in my experience, therefore I don’t formularise my response to people with chronic stress.
+No single counselling journey is the same in my experience, therefore I don’t ‘formularise’ my response to people with chronic stress.
 Suffice to say, my intention is to equip a person to better respond to current challenges as well as creating enduring new skills and understanding that is life enhancing.
+Freud first asserted anxiety was a sign of ‘trouble within’, unresolved conflict in the unconscious mind.
+Everyone’s life contains considerable stress.
+Our vulnerability to stress can relate to ‘issues pending and avoided’ in our subconscious mind. (eg childhood neglect, learning trauma, enmeshed relationship with parent) Counselling for stress can extend into depth psychotherapy, where appropriate, as ‘hidden’ issues are examined that underly the chronicity of stress in your life.
+Ultimately, being ill-at-ease begins and ends resolving your relationship with yourself.

 Family therapy theory, in explaining symptoms of distress, describes family members as a series of inter-connected vessels.
-When ‘pressure’ isn’t expressed in one vessel, it may cause another to overflow.
-It goes some way to explaining why therapists have this notion of distinguishing ‘presenting problems’ from ‘underlying problems’ when developing for example, an assessment of a distressed adolescent.
+When ’emotional energy’ isn’t expressed in one vessel, it may cause another nearby vessel to overflow.
+It goes some way to explaining why therapists have this notion of distinguishing ‘presenting problems’ from ‘underlying problems’ when developing for example, an assessment of a distressed child.

 Divorce and separation

 Divorce and separation present some of the most stressful and challenging times of our lives.
 Many couples have tried counselling before choosing to separate.
-Counselling however, can still assist you as an individual, couple or family, with the emotional and practical challenges of your decision to separate.
+Counselling (alongside legal advice) however, can still assist you as an individual, couple or family, with the emotional and practical challenges and consequences of your decision to separate.

 (Click on above link for more information.)